laktak/chkbit/README.md

 The advantage of the .chkbit files is that

-- when you move a directory the index moves with it
-- when you make a backup the index is also backed up
+- when you make a backup the index is also backed up, a central index would need to be backed up separately
+- if the index is just a play file it can't be damaged as easily
+- if it is damaged, only one directory is affected
+- if you split up your files over backups, the relevant index is alwys included
+- when updating an index, only the index in one directory is affected, reducing the risk of errors
+- also useful, when you move a directory the index moves with it

 The disadvantage is obviously that you get hidden `.chkbit` files in your content folders.